SkygearIO/features/features/253-auth-sdk-callback-in-next/api.md

 );
 ```

-Auth gear will also have a store `SimpleUserProfileStore` which confirms `UserProfileStore` interface:
+Auth gear will also have a store `SimpleUserProfileStore` which implements `UserProfileStore` interface:

 Old:
 ```go=